Croats in Slovakia

 The Croats (Hrvati; Chorváti) are an ethnic minority in Slovakia, numbering 850 people according to the 2001 census, although the relatively compact patriotic Croatian community may number as many as 3500 people.
 The Croatian minority has a member in the Slovak Council for Minorities.

+Populated areas

 Croats mainly live in the Bratislava Region.
 They went there during the Ottoman wars in Croatia, with most arriving between 1530 and 1570.
 This emigration started after the Battle of Mohács in 1528, with most of the migrants coming from the Sisak region, Kostajnica, Čazma, Križevci, Slunj, and Slavonia.

 Traditionally Croat-populated villages in Slovakia are Chorvátsky Grob (Hrvatski Grob), Čunovo, Devínska Nová Ves (Devinsko Novo Selo), Rusovce (Rosvar) and Jarovce (Hrvatski Jandrof).